 |UP 64||14,924 miles|

 After April 30, 1982, UP 65 was the only Sulzer SD45 in operation on Union Pacific.
 The unit continued to serve as the engineering test bed for many modifications as Morrison Knudsen's engineering staff worked at getting the Sulzer application to work in the railroad locomotive service.
-On July 9th, Morrison Knudsen advised Union Pacific that an additional $126,000 would be required to modify the other five units to match the improvements made to no. 65, which UP hesitated to spend until no. 65 was operating with a much greater availability rating.
+On July 9, 1982, Morrison Knudsen advised Union Pacific that an additional $126,000 would be required to modify the other five units to match the improvements made to UP 65, which UP hesitated to spend until number 65 was operating with a much greater availability rating.
 The performance of UP 65 simply did not meet Union Pacific's expectations for a Priority I road freight locomotive.
 There were too many problems that affected "the good and expected performance of these Sulzer engine locomotives."

 An "all-hands" meeting was held on August 10, 1982, resulting in an agreement to continue to operate UP 65 between North Platte, Nebraska, and Hinkle, Oregon, by way of Pocatello and Nampa, Idaho, to allow MK personnel access to the unit on a regular basis, as needed to ensure reliable operation.
-The disagreements over responsibility of failures, and the projected costs to continue the program continued.
-After experiencing an availability of just 70 percent, UP 65 was removed from service on August 20, 1982, and joined the other five units stored at Salt Lake.
-All six units were retired in December 1983.
+The disagreements continued over responsibility of failures, and the projected costs to continue the program.
+After experiencing an availability of just only 70 percent, UP 65 was removed from service on August 20, 1982, and joined the other five units stored at Salt Lake.
+All six units were formally retired in December 1983.